It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 Some people around the Washington area said they started to unfurl Christmas lights earlier this month to take advantage of the unseasonably warm weather.
 Mike Gridley, 39, an attorney for the U.S. Patent and Trademark Office, said he texted his neighbors in Petworth to see if anyone would disapprove of his decision to decorate a few weeks early.

-“Everybody was like, ‘You have to do it, please do it,’ ” Gridley said.
+“Everybody was like: ‘You have to do it.
+Please do it,’ ” Gridley said.
 “Once people encouraged me to do it, I didn’t look back.”

 Gridley bought a pink artificial tree with pink lights to decorate the front of his home in Northwest Washington.
 He said two of his neighbors told him the new tree on his porch is “a beacon of hope for the end of 2020.”